karmada-io/karmada/docs/working-with-flux.md

 Kustomize propagation is basically the same as helm chart propagation above.
 You can refer to the guide below.

-1. Define a Flux `GitRepository` and a `Kustomization` manifest in Karmada Control plane:
+1. Define a Flux `GitRepository` and a `Kustomization` manifest in the Karmada Control Plane:

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta2